EcoClimLab/ForD/README.md

 # ForD: Global Forest Disturbance Database

-ForD is a global database of documented intermediate-scale forest biomass loss events and their proximate and exacerbating drivers.
-Records were compiled from the primary scientific literature and represent individual mortality events with elevated biomass loss (typically ≥15% annual mortality) occurring after the year 2000.
+ForD is a global database of documented intermediate- to high- severity forest live biomass loss events and their drivers.
+Records were compiled from the primary scientific literature and represent individual mortality events with elevated live biomass loss (typically ≥15% standing dead trees) occurring after the year 2000.

 ## Associated manuscript

 This database was compiled as part of a global review of drivers of forest biomass loss:

-> [Authors]. (*in preparation*).
-Global drivers and mitigation of forest biomass loss. *[Global Change Biology]*.
+> Anderson-Teixeira et al. (*in preparation*).
+Global drivers and mitigation of live forest biomass loss. *[Global Change Biology]*.
 DOI: [placeholder]

 ## Database contents